RVillani/UnrealJSONQuery/README.md

 ### Installation

+You can clone this repo to your computer and compile it with your project or download a ZIP from the [releases](https://github.com/RVillani/UnrealJSONQuery/releases) page with the binaries. **Current Unreal Engine supported version is 4.16.2**

 1. Close the Project.
 1. Create a folder named **Plugins** in your project folder (if there isn't one).
 1. Copy the folder **JSONQuery** into your **Plugins** folder.